autopticio/catalog/README.md

 ## Getting started with programmable assessments
 Autoptic PQL is a functional language for timeseries data analysis.
-Here is a simple example with AWS Cloudwatch.
+Here is a simple example with Amazon CloudWatch.
 ```
 //query cloudwatch and get instance CPU utilization for the last hour
 where("$cw_aws")
-.what("CPUUtilization; Average; InstanceId='i-00f8880d7a4d502db'; namespace='AWS/EC2'")
+.what("MetricName='CPUUtilization';InstanceId='i-00f8880d7a4d502db'; Namespace='AWS/EC2'")
 .when("1h")
         .alias("$where[0].what[0].when[0]").as("ts_cpu")